When the abuser is your pastor … and husband!

 If he lost his job, they would have no financial security, and besides, who would believe her anyway?
 She didn’t believe in divorce, and didn’t want her children to suffer the effects of a broken family.
 She was terrified she would lose custody of the children if she left, since he was good with words and could easily convince the court that she was an unfit mother with severe emotional problems.

 “He calls frequently throughout the day to check up on me.
 He’ll ask what I’ve been doing, who I’ve been talking to, and what I ate for lunch.
-He even counts the cookies in the package before he leaves and after he returns to make sure I don’t eat too many and gain weight.
+Additionally, he even counts the cookies in the package before he leaves and after he returns to make sure I don’t eat too many and gain weight.
 If I’m not at home when he calls, it makes him very angry.
 He has threatened to buy a beeper and a cell phone for me so he can keep track of me throughout the day.”

 “What happens in the evening when he comes home?” asked the counselor.
 “He expects the house to be spotless and for there to be a hot meal on the table.
 He becomes enraged if there are toys lying around or if the children are too loud.
 After dinner, I do the dishes, bathe the children, and get them ready for bed.
-By then I’m totally exhausted, but he demands my time and attention until he is ready to go to bed.
+By then I’m totally exhausted.
+But he demands my time and attention until he is ready to go to bed.

 After reviewing the list of chores, he tells me how incompetent and lazy I am, and gives me strict orders for the next day.
-I feel humiliated and demoralized, but if I speak up in my own defense, he will grab my face with his strong hands clamped on my jaw bone and squeeze, while one of his fingers is digging into the soft tissue underneath my chin.
+I feel humiliated and demoralized.
+But if I speak up in my own defense, he will grab my face with his strong hands clamped on my jaw bone and squeeze, while one of his fingers is digging into the soft tissue underneath my chin.

 With his lips quivering and taunt, he’ll say, “Woman, look at me!
 You can’t do anything right!
 I’m under a lot of pressure and you’re not being supportive.
 God is going to punish you for being rebellious and keeping me from preparing a good sermon.
 It’s all your fault…’”

 Julie explained that she must sit in the same room with him as he watches TV or prepares his sermon.
-She is not allowed to do needlework or crafts because her attention won’t be focused on his needs, but light reading is okay as long as she puts her book down when he speaks.
+She is not allowed to do needlework or crafts because her attention won’t be focused on his needs.
+But light reading is okay as long as she puts her book down when he speaks.
 “I need you to be with me,” he insists.

 “Night time can be the most terrifying,” said Julie.
 “He uses scripture to justify his sexual demands and perversions.
 If he is unable to sleep, he wakes me up to listen to his ranting and raving about my failures, which often escalates into hitting and punching.
 I am worried that the children will wake up and see him assaulting me, and terrified that he will kill me one day in a fit of rage.”

 “Have you ever considered calling the police when he hits you?” asked the counselor.
 “No, I could never do that!”
 Julie cried out.
-“His reputation would be ruined if people found out, and I’m afraid of what he would do to me when he returned home.”
+“His reputation would be ruined if people found out.
+And I’m afraid of what he would do to me when he returned home.”

 If you are living in a dysfunctional or abusive relationship, and your husband is a pastor or ministry leader, there is hope!
-Here are some steps you can take to get help:

-1. Tell someone!
 Secrecy feeds the power and control of an abuser.
 If you do not feel comfortable in telling someone at church, tell a close friend or family member.
 It is best to confide in someone whom you can trust to maintain confidentiality.
 You need people around you to provide support and safety.

-Contact FOCUS Ministries online at www.focusministries1.org or call us at 270-825-2423 or 630-595-7023.
+Contact FOCUS Ministries online at Focusministries1.org or call us at 270-825-2423 or 630-595-7023.
 We will be glad to talk with you and provide you with literature and books that will help.
 You can also check with the women’s shelter in your area to see if they have support groups which you can attend.
 Be aware, however, that they may not represent a faith-based perspective.

 2. Identify behaviors that are extremely controlling and abusive.
 Does your husband ever threaten you with words or a weapon?
 Do you have to account for your time away from him or every penny you spend?
 Is he hard to please, demanding, and overly critical?
 Does he call you names and criticize your appearance?
 Does he punish you when you don’t submit or obey his commands?
 Are you forced to have sex or perform sexual acts you aren’t comfortable with?

 Does his anger escalate into a rage, with screaming, ranting and raving?
 Does he ever push you or hit you?
-Does he prevent you from leaving a room or follow you from room to room?
+And does he prevent you from leaving a room or follow you from room to room?
 Have you ever needed medical treatment because he injured you, or have you treated your bruises and cuts at home so no one would know?
 Are you afraid of your husband?
 If any of the above describes your husband’s pattern of behavior, you are living in an abusive relationship.

-3. Understand that physical assault and battery is a crime!
 If he treated anyone else the way he is treating you, he would be arrested.
 It is not your fault!
 The problem does not lie with your behavior, but with his character!
 The best way to end physical abuse is to hold him accountable, even if it means calling 9-1-1 and charging him with a crime.
 Often, that is the wake-up call that will convince him to get help.

 Sometimes the most loving thing to do is to leave, or ask him to leave, and require him to get long-term professional help and show verifiable changes before he is allowed to return.

-4. Realize that God hates violence (Psalm 11:5; Malachi 2:14-16).
+(See: Psalm 11:5; Malachi 2:14-16.)
 Jesus came to offer freedom to the oppressed.
 (Isaiah 61:1-3).
 He loves you and will not abandon you.
 (Psalm 9:9).
 He will bring justice in his own time (Psalm 146:5-9; Psalm 10:17-18).

-5. Take responsibility for your children’s safety and spiritual growth.
 Even though children are devastated by divorce, they suffer more long-term effects from living in an abusive home where they learn that daddy hitting mommy is normal.
 Children often base their view of God on their dad’s behavior.
 If their dad is abusive or controlling, they may have a difficult time trusting God as their heavenly father.

 They may see God as a tyrannical judge waiting to catch them doing something wrong instead of a loving Savior who is for them, who offers unconditional love and forgiveness.
 An expert in the field of domestic violence believes it is much worse for a child to grow up in an abusive home than in a single-parent household.
 You need to evaluate your situation to determine the least harmful environment for your child, and then take steps to secure their safety.

-6. Develop a safety plan!
 If your husband has already been physically violent, it is likely he will repeat the pattern of behavior.
 Even if he has only used verbal and emotional abuse to keep you in line, his behavior may escalate to physical violence as you begin to set healthy boundaries or confront his abusive behavior.

 Contact FOCUS Ministries online at www.focusministries1.org or by mail at P. O. Box 323, Hanson, KY 42413 for a free, eight-page safety plan that will help you know what to do the next time violence occurs in your home.
 If you are being physically battered right now, seek help and a safe place immediately!

-7. Identify the resources (support groups, shelters, attorneys) in your area.
 It is better to educate yourself about help available in your area now instead of waiting until you are in a crisis.

 In her book, Broken and Battered, Muriel Canfield compares the story of the Good Samaritan found in Luke 10 to situations involving domestic violence.
-She writes, “A perpetrator of domestic violence [a pastor/husband] represents the thief as he wounds his wife, robs her of dignity, confidence, trust in men, trust in the church, and perhaps trust in God.
+She writes, “A perpetrator of domestic violence [a pastor/husband] represents the thief as he wounds his wife.
+He robs her of dignity, confidence, trust in men, trust in the church, and perhaps trust in God.
 She, like the stranger on the roadside, may be left half-dead, either physically, emotionally, or both.

 Many people pass her by, not wishing to be involved because they have enough problems of their own.
-Some people pass because they think the woman behaved recklessly in taking that road… others walk by because they can’t believe any of the good people in the area would harm a woman to that degree, so they decide she’s faking.
+Some people pass because they think the woman behaved recklessly in taking that road.
+Others walk by because they can’t believe any of the good people in the area would harm a woman to that degree.
+So they decide she’s faking.
 Others are in a hurry and hope the next guy stops.”
 Finally, the good Samaritan (perhaps a friend or counselor) has compassion and helps her get to safety.

 In Ms. Canfield’s challenge to the church she writes, “After Jesus told the story of the Good Samaritan, he said, ‘Go and do likewise.’
 And so must we.
 Whereas the church has not done its share to help domestic violence victims, secular organizations have counseled them, sheltered them, and funded them, standing in as Good Samaritans.”